Michael Venus: 2020: New partnership with Peers and three titles

 Top seeds in their first appearance together, Venus and Peers were surprisingly beaten in two tie-break sets by Artem Sitak and Divij Sharan in the first round of the ASB Classic.
-They were seventh seeds in the Australian Open, losing in the third round to Marcelo Arevalo and Jonny O'Mara.
+They were seventh seeds in the Australian Open, losing in the third round to Marcelo Arévalo and Jonny O'Mara.
 Seeded fourth in the mixed doubles, Venus and Chan Hao-ching went out in the second round to Łukasz Kubot and Iga Świątek.

 Venus and Peers then lost in the first round in Rotterdam before taking their first title as a pair, winning in Dubai over Klaasen and Oliver Marach.
 They did not drop a set in the entire tournament.
-This was Venus's last match before international tennis was suspended due to the Covid-19 coronavirus.
+This was Venus's last match before international tennis was suspended due to the COVID-19 coronavirus.

 Venus and Peers started in the first ATP tournament after the tours resumed, the Western & Southern Open, this year held at Flushing Meadows as a lead-up to the US Open.
 They lost in the first round to Dan Evans and David Goffin.
 Unseeded in the US Open because of the draw size being cut to half the normal numbers, they lost in the second round to Sander Gillé and Joran Vliegen.
 They reached the semi-finals of the Italian Open, losing to Marcel Granollers and Horacio Zeballos, before winning the Hamburg European Open, defeating Ivan Dodig and Mate Pavić in the final.

 Seeded 11th in the French Open, Venus and Peers were upset in the second round by Freddie Nielsen and Tim Pütz.
 They then went to the new ATP250 tournament in Santa Margherita di Pula, Sardinia, where they lost to eventual champions Marcus Daniell and Philipp Oswald in the semi-final.
 They collected their third title of the year just a week later, beating Rohan Bopanna and Matwé Middelkoop in the final of the European Open in Antwerp.

 They lost in the first round in Vienna to French Open champions Kevin Krawietz and Andreas Mies, and in the quarter-finals of the Paris Masters to Félix Auger-Aliassime and Hubert Hurkacz, who would go on to win the title.
-Their final event for the season was the Nitto ATP Finals in London, where they lost all three of their round-robin matches in very close contests which could each have gone the other way.
+Their final event for the season was the Nitto ATP Finals in London, where they lost all three of their round-robin matches in close contests.